masterpointio/masterpoint.io/content/updates/terraform-use-cases.md

 }
 ```

 This is a simple example, but it should provide an idea of the possibilities when adopting IaC to manage users and roles.
 By using IaC, instead of having to log in to each platform individually to add or remove team members, we can now change a single file and have everything update automatically when we deploy code changes.
-Additionally, since all changes are tracked in git, we have a complete history of who made the change, what was changed, when it was changed, and why it was changed.
+Additionally, since all changes are tracked in Git, we have a complete history of who made the change, what was changed, when it was changed, and why it was changed.

 ### Git Repository Management